Dynamical Jahn-Teller effect in the first excited C$_{60}^-$: Introduction

-So far, the works about the dynamic JT effect in negatively charged C$_{60}$ have been almost always in the ground electronic configuration populating only the lowest unoccupied molecular orbitals, which is the $t_{1u}$ orbital.
-However, to our knowledge, neither the vibronic coupling parameters for excited electronic configuration, say $t_{1g}$ next lowest unoccupied molecular orbial (NLUMO), nor the relevant JT effect has been theoretically investigated much.
-While it is believed that the nature of excited C$_{60}$ anions involving the next lowest unoccupied molecular orbital is of fundamental importance to interpret absorption spectra of isolated C$_{60}^-$ \cite{Kato1991, Kato1993, Kodama1994, Kondo1995, Kwon2001, Kwon2002, Tomita2005, Stochkel2013, Watariguchi2016}, electron transfer process of fullerene \cite{ET1, ET2}, and excitation spectra of alkali-doped fullerides \cite{Knupfer1997, Chibotaru1999, Chibotaru2000}, and the JT effect involving the NLUMO must be significant in highly alkali doped \cite{Knupfer1997} and alkali-earth/rare-earth doped fullerides \cite{Chen1999, Margadonna2000, Iwasa2003, Li2003, He2005, Akada2006, Heguri2010}.
-Furthermore, it might also be important \cite{Nava2018} in recently reported light induced superconductivity of alkali-doped fullerides \cite{Mitrano2016, Cantaluppi2017}.
-Recently, bound excited states of C$_{60}^-$ have been theoretically investigated \cite{EX1,EX2,EX3,EX4,EX5}, and the stability of the first excited ${}^2T_{1g}$ states of C$_{60}^-$ has been confirmed, nevertheless, the vibronic problem has not been investigated.
+The JT effect is also considered to be important in the excited states of C$_{60}$ anions.
+For example, the JT effect in the first excited C$_{60}$ anion where the $t_{1g}$ next lowest unoccupied molecular orbitals (NLUMOs) is populated is of fundamental importance to interpret absorption spectra of isolated C$_{60}^-$ \cite{Kato1991, Kato1993, Kodama1994, Kondo1995, Kwon2001, Kwon2002, Tomita2005, Stochkel2013, Watariguchi2016}, electron transfer process of fullerene \cite{ET1, ET2}, and excitation spectra of alkali-doped fullerides \cite{Knupfer1997, Chibotaru1999, Chibotaru2000}.
+The importance is also suggested \cite{Nava2018} in recently reported light induced superconductivity of alkali-doped fullerides \cite{Mitrano2016, Cantaluppi2017}.
+Moreover, the JT effect involving the NLUMO must be significant in highly alkali doped \cite{Knupfer1997} and alkali-earth/rare-earth doped fullerides \cite{Chen1999, Margadonna2000, Iwasa2003, Li2003, He2005, Akada2006, Heguri2010}.

+So far, the dynamic JT effect in negatively charged C$_{60}$ in the ground electronic configuration where only the $t_{1u}$ LUMOs has been mainly investigated.
+Recently, bound excited states of C$_{60}^-$ have been theoretically investigated \cite{EX1,EX2,EX3,EX4,EX5}, and the stability of the first excited ${}^2T_{1g}$ electronic states of C$_{60}^-$ has been confirmed.
+Nevertheless, the JT effect in the excited C$_{60}$ has not been theoretically investigated, and the actual situation in C$_{60}$ anions remains unclear.

-In this work, we address the dynamical JT effect of first excited C$_{60}^-$ anion populating the $t_{1g}$ NLUMO.
-The vibronic coupling parameters are derived from the data obtained by density functional theory (DFT) calculations with hybrid B3LYP exchange-correlation functional.
-Using these coupling parameters, the vibronic states are obtained by numerically diagonalizing the dynamical JT Hamiltonian matrix, and are analyzed.
+In this work, we address the JT effect of first excited C$_{60}^-$ anion of $t_{1g}^1$ configuration.
+The vibronic coupling parameters are derived from the $t_{1g}$ orbital energy levels calculated by density functional theory (DFT) calculations with hybrid B3LYP exchange-correlation functional.
+Using these coupling parameters, the vibronic states are obtained by numerically diagonalizing the dynamical JT Hamiltonian matrix.
+Compared with the case of the ground electronic state of C$_{60}^-$, $t_{1u}^1$, the stabilization in the present case is found to be stronger by about 20 \%.